You're Holding It Together in Every Other Part of Your Life.

-For thoughtful, capable women who are holding it together in every other area of life - but when it comes to pregnancy, birth, or becoming a mother, the fear, grief, or trauma feels unbearable.
+For thoughtful, capable women who are successful in work, relationships, and life - but when it comes to pregnancy, birth, or motherhood, the fear, grief, or trauma feels unbearable.

 You don't have to carry this alone.